JMDKC/personal-site-hugo/content/writing/2024-02-19-you-need-a-raci.md

 ## RACI pros

 The number one pro with setting people out in a RACI is the clarity it provides.
+It gives you a single place to look if you want to know who you should talk to when you have a knotty issue, and who will cut the knot and decide what to do.

-The act of putting together a RACI can be really helpful when beginning a project, as it’s something that project people can work on collectively.
+There's also a procedural advantage from the project manager's point of view: the act of putting together a RACI can be really helpful to get a team aligned, focused and raring to go when beginning a project.
+It’s something that project people can work on collectively, in a workshop, thinking together about how things can work.
+It can give us hope for the future.

 _If maintained and applied_ (important caveat), it can help unblock teams and keep things moving, having a positive knock-on effect on the efficiency of delivery.
-You know who owns what, and where the buck stops.
-In larger programmes, this clarity is invaluable.
+With a living RACI, you'll know who owns what, and where the buck stops.
+In larger programmes, the clarity this provides is invaluable.

 ## RACI cons

 If the caveat above doesn’t apply, though, and you don’t maintain and apply your RACI across the entire project team, you are in trouble.

 Human nature means that taking on responsibility and accountability - sticking your neck out, taking the initiative - is hard for everyone.
-And, from bitter experience, it can mean that a person or a function who has been identified as responsible for something, simply refuses to take responsibility.
+And it can mean that a person or a function who has been identified as responsible for something, simply refuses to take responsibility.
 Decisions are deferred, or kicked around, blockers intensify, the pace of delivery suffers.
 We all feel sad.

-And, if the project manager points to the RACI but themselves lack the authority to enforce it, knock heads together and get decisions made, the document can be ignored.
+And, if the project manager points to the RACI but themselves lack the authority to enforce it, the document can be all the more ignorable.
 Especially if the person identified as responsible or accountable feels themselves to be high enough on the food chain to ignore it safely.
-It’s just a table, after all.
-So, execs may often ignore a RACI if it puts them in an uncomfortable position.
+It’s just a table on a wiki, after all.

 Tech teams, on the other hand, seeing the RACI as an old-school tool, can simply avoid it.
 I’ve worked with many developers who half-remember the bit of the [Agile Manifesto](https://agilemanifesto.org/) that states working software is _more valuable_ than “comprehensive documentation”, and assume that all documentation is to be resisted.
-This means that the project manager will often face resistance when trying to create a RACI, because it’s seen as a heavy-old fashioned document, or a gateway to those huge PRINCE2 projects with different levels of authority, all the processes, all the reports, all the hierarchy.
+This means that the project manager will often struggle to get a team of makers to engage in RACI creations, because it’s seen from the start as a heavy-old fashioned document, or a gateway to those huge PRINCE2 projects with different levels of authority, all the processes, all the reports, all the hierarchy.

 ## How a RACI can work

 So, a RACI has been created for good reasons, is potentially useful, but faces big obstacles to getting off the ground, and being maintained and followed by cross-functional teams.

 How can a RACI work?
-Based on experience, here are five tips, from the point of view of the project manager:
+Based on experience, here are five tips, again from the point of view of the project manager:

 1. Make the document as lightweight as possible.
 Rather than going full PRINCE2 and having a separate document for all the different processes associated with the project or initiative you’re doing, what about one RACI to rule them all?
+(The creators of PRINCE2 are totally fine with you doing that by the way, they call it "tailoring".
+So long as you follow general PRINCE2 principles, you're not going against the framework.)
-2. Get as much buyin as possible before you create one.
-The easy way out is going to be to put together a RACI by yourself, get the nod from the executive, then tell the team we have one!
-Instead, try to co-create it as much as possible with the delivery teams themselves.
+2. Get as much buyin as possible before you create a RACI.
+The easy way out, when faced with a sceptical team and responsibility-shy business, is going to be to put together a RACI by yourself, then tell the team we have one, then watch it quietly die!
+Instead, try to co-create it as much as possible with the teams themselves.
 If everyone can be in the room at point of creation, so much the better.
 3. If your work is solely with a development team working in some Agile framework or other, consider a team-level RACI scoped to what everyone does.
 In the Scrum framework, it’s easy: the Product Owner is responsible for the product backlog, the Development team is responsible for the sprint board.
-More generally, discussing roles and responsibilities collectively is an activity that has benefits for everyone.
+More generally, discussing roles and responsibilities collectively, especially at a project's outset, is an activity that has benefits for everyone.
 4. Be brave in enforcing the RACI!
 If you see someone shirking responsibility who has been marked as responsible, push on it, politely.
 Be persistent and always be ready to point to the value of having a RACI.
 Actively listen to your colleague’s concerns, and be prepared to open a conversation on re-assigning responsibility if you need.
 5. In making things lightweight, consider making the matrix simpler!
 At the end of the day, a RACI helps make responsibility and decision makers clearer and gets us unblocked.
 What about an RA matrix if those are the two most important bits?
 (Hint: they are.)
 What about an “A team” list of accountables-only, if you want to be super bare bones?